Blue Heelers: episode guide

 There is more trouble at the panel beater's when some spray paint equipment is sabotaged, seriously injuring one of the workers.
 The person who mixes the paint and had the greatest opportunity to sabotage turns out to be Damian, the male apprentice.
 However, when PJ goes to interview him, he discovers Damian has absconded from the scene — guilty behaviour indeed!
 The young man's despair has driven him to desperate measures, but Maggie talks him out of doing something drastic.
 The Heelers must now determine whether he is the culprit or just another victim.

-Adam and Dash are out on patrol when he sees the ex-boyfriend's car parked outside the Imperial Hotel.
+Adam and Dash are out on patrol when he sees Stacey's ex-boyfriend's car parked outside the Imperial Hotel.
 Adam, hot-headedly rushes inside where he discovers Stacey in a highly compromising situation.
 He resists the temptation to resolve the matter with his fists, but on the way out, Adam spots Damian drinking with his mates.
 The Heelers have already spoken to the boy but Adam doesn't know this and he tries to order him back to the station for questioning.
 An ugly confrontation ensues, ending with a major injury and Adam's career in tatters.

-Guest Starring: Kate Atkinson as Stacey Cooper, Damien Pree as Jeff Dimmock, Shawn Unsworth as Brad Dimmock, Joelene Crnogorac as Molly Beggs, Greg Carroll as John Farmer, Patrick Ritter as Trevor Sykes, Sue Jones as June Allenby, Nick Mitchell as Damian Allenby, Michael Seymour as CFA captain
+Guest Starring: Kate Atkinson as Stacey Cooper, Damien Pree as Jeff Dimmock, Shawn Unsworth as Brad Dimmock, Joelene Crnogorac as Molly Beggs, Greg Carroll as John Farmer, Patrick Ritter as Trevor Sykes, Sue Jones as June Allenby, Nick Mitchell as Damian Allenby, Michael Seymour as CFA Captain

 Every Contact Leaves Its Trace